monatemedia/docker-engine-on-linux/README.md

 ## Set Up Passwordless SSH Login

-Whenever logging into your VPS from your local computer, you will always be asked for your username `ssh edward@your_ip_address` and your password.
+Whenever logging into your VPS from your local computer, you will always be asked for your username `ssh your_name@your_ip_address` and your password.
 This is fine but can be annoying if you have already secured your personal computer with a strong password.

 We have the option to in future be able to log into the VPS with only our username using an SSH key-pair.